kamioftea/advent-of-code-2022/pubs/blog/day_7.md

 }
 ```

-Building the test cases for today's puzzle was quite tedious, but having them really helped guide my solution so it was
+Building the test cases for today's puzzle was quite tedious, but having them really helped guide my solution, so it was
 definitely worth it.

 ```rust